luishacm/chrome-recording-extension/README.md

 - `activeTab`: To access the current tab for recording
 - `desktopCapture`: To capture your screen, windows, or tabs
 - `tabs`: To access tab information for recording
-- `tabCapture`: To capture specific tabs' audio and video
+- `tabCapture`: To capture specific tabs' video
 - `storage`: To save user preferences
 - `host_permissions` for `<all_urls>`: To work on all websites